IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 The script uses the command `mmlssnapshot`.
 If the configuration parameter `apiServerIP` is specified, then the Storage Scale REST API is used.

-The `isnap-list.sh` script requires the configuration file `snapconfig.json` to be stored in directory `/usr/local/bin`.
+The `isnap-list.sh` script requires the configuration file `snapconfig.json` to be stored the same directory with read and execute permission for the instance users or group.

 **Syntax:**